deephacks/confit/readme.md

 Some applications need to perform certain actions as configuration is created, updated or deleted.
 Maybe pushing notifications to a graphical UI, rebuilding internal state (like a cache) or similar.

-Notifications are sent after changes have been validated, committed to storage and cached.
-Every observer will receive each notification once and any exception thrown by an observer will be ignored, no retries.
+Notifications are sent only after changes have been successfully validated, committed to storage and cached.
+Observers receive notifications once and any exception (thrown by observer) will be ignored, no retries.
-Observer notification failures will not affect notification delivery to another observer.
-Every notification convey information on state before and after the change was made.
+Notification failures will not affect delivery to other observers.
+Notifications convey information on state before and after a change was made to support fine-grained comparisons.

 Observers are created by implementing ConfigObserver and registering them with ConfigContext.